sc-voice/ms-dpd/README.md

 #### English query
 Sample output for finding the meaning of `devi` in the default language English.
-The PAT field, if present, shows the group of inflections that pertain to the word
+The PAT field, if present, identifies the pattern of inflections that apply to the word
-(e.g. _inflections for feminine word having primary suffix, `-i`_):
+(e.g. _inflections for feminine word with primary suffix `-i`_):

 ```
 > ./scripts/dpd devi